Lechler: The 1950s and 1960s: new resins, new markets

-Like in the 1920s the development of new raw materials by large chemical companies allowed paints and coatings makers to develop a whole new generation of innovative products.
+Like in the 1920s the development of new raw materials by large chemical companies allowed paints and coatings makers to develop a whole new generation of products.
 Thanks to novel polyurethane resins Lechler was fast to launch some products: Isofan, a name in vehicle painting, Dermophan, in leather painting, Acriplast and its derivatives for painting plastic items used in the automotive and interior design fields.

 The 1970s: the start of a systemic model in product formulation and the organisation

 The 1970s marked the beginning of modernisation for Lechler: the management team got renewed with the entry of the sons of the two owners (engineer Noubar Manoukian and Renato Bruschi), and the organisation and technical structures were reinforced by the hiring of numerous technical staff and some graduates.
-The new facilities in Como-Rebbio were a reflection and a mirror of this renewal and a true industrial landmark.
-The new facilities embodied the convergence of the innovative industrial engineering drive of engineer Noubar Manoukian and the architectural vision and talent rooted in Italian rationalism of architect Manouk Manoukian.
+The new facilities reflected the convergence of Noubar Manoukian's industrial engineering and the Italian rationalism of architect Manouk Manoukian.
 The company's modernisation was accompanied and supported by the progressive introduction of information technology across the company's functions: R&D, production, finance.
 The rationalisation and integration of the formulation and colour inventory into a systemic platform fit for a variety of tinting equipment responded to the increasing demand for diversified product and colour ranges (Isofan, BSB, Extralucido, Isoakryl and RS systems).